 A student learns about environmental engineering lab equipment from Professor Sajad Hamidi (at left).

-Deep environmental expertise.
 IUP has decades of expertise with environmental science and technology.
 From Marcellus shale, to environmental health, to sustainability, we’re on the leading edge.
-As an environmental engineering major, you’ll learn from IUP experts in biology, chemistry, geoscience, geography, physics, safety and health, and other disciplines.
-Industry experts serve as advisors for our program to keep it focused on current trends and the concepts you’ll need to know to succeed.
+You’ll learn from IUP experts in biology, chemistry, geoscience, geography, physics, safety and health, and other disciplines.

-Real-world experience.
-You’ll complete a culminating engineering project in which you’ll solve a unique, real-world environmental problem.
+As the capstone to the program, Environmental Engineering majors complete a culminating engineering project in which they solve a unique, real-world environmental problem.
 Many of these final projects are suggested by members of our advisory board.
-In completing your project, you’ll gain real-world experience working with clients who’ll provide expert feedback.
+In completing your project, you’ll gain real-world experience working with clients who provide expert feedback.
 And if they really like your proposed solution—they might even implement it!

 Share This with Others